 Now let’s talk about another tool in the tax relief toolbox, and that is getting in currently not collectible status.

 Currently not collectible status is exactly what it sounds like: If you or your tax professional successfully convince the IRS that it would not be reasonable for them to expect you to pay both the taxes you owe the IRS as well as your basic living expenses, the IRS will place you in currently not collectible — or “CNC” — status, and the IRS is will not attempt to collect taxes from you as long as you are in this status.

 So let’s say you owe the IRS back taxes.
-It won’t be long before the IRS takes collection action on your account by garnishing your wages, levying your bank account, or taking your Social Security payments.
+It won’t be long before the IRS takes collection action on your account by garnishing your wages (up to a certain amount), levying your bank account, or taking your Social Security payments.
 Yes, the IRS can take up to 15% of your Social Security payment automatically through the Federal Payment Levy Program; they can take more than 15% manually, but they can only take up to 15% through the automatic levy.

 And there are other collection activities that the IRS can take, but this is all to say that the IRS is the nation’s largest and most powerful collection agency, and it has pretty spectacular powers when it comes to taking things from delinquent taxpayers to satisfy their tax debts.